eblot/pyftdi/pyftdi/README.rst

 PyFtdi does not depend on any other native library, and only uses standard Python modules.

+PyFTDI has been tested with PyUSB_ 1.0.0b1 and PyUSB_ 1.0.0b2.
+PyFTDI deals
+with the API break introduced with PyUSB_ 1.0.0b2.

 To use the serial port feature of PyFtdi, pyserial_ 2.6+ module should be installed.
 Previous versions of pyserial_ will NOT work.